Mitsubishi RVR: First generation (N10/N20; 1991)

 Originally installed with a naturally aspirated 2.0L/1.8L petrol engine, it was later introduced with a turbodiesel option.
 The mid-model sports model with a detuned type of turbo engine 4G63 is also carried on the Lancer Evolution its "X3" and "Super Sport Gear" and offered an optional sliding metal sunroof.
 In North America, a 2.4 L (2,351 cc) 101 kW engine was available on FWD versions, and standard on AWD versions at least as early as MY 1993.
 The final and most powerful model, the "Hyper Sports Gear", was added in January 1997.
 The Hyper Sports Gear R trim package in Japan used the drivetrain of the first Mitsubishi Galant VR-4; the 4G63T 2.0-liter, 16V DOHC, turbocharged four mated to either a four-speed auto or a five speed manual.
 Open front and rear differentials were used on vehicles equipped with 4WD.
 Power output of the turbocharged models were rated at 170–184 kW JIS.

-Due to platform sharing with the longer Chariot, and the benefit of development time, many of the mechanical components from past Galant contributions with new mechanism improvements, the RVR is basically reliable and robust.
-However, the individual is about 60,000 km Automatic Transmission capable, greet life with a plug cord about three years, would upset the sensors and around the throttle servo mechanism (such as not idling as symptoms appear), etc.

 Automatic Transmission shift lock was mechanism instead of an electrical control, a unique method that deregulation was mechanically wire extending from the brake pedal.
 This was also the advantage of being unaffected by the battery.